Joshua7792/holbertonschool-printf/README.md

 ![_printf banner](https://media.giphy.com/media/oVvhEYvWDvE1G/giphy.gif)

 ## Table of Content
-:computer::flash: _printf.c: This is the main code, of our custom function, it's a replica of the printf function.
+_printf.c: This is the main code, of our custom function, it's a replica of the printf function.

-:computer: function_declaration.c: Contains all the functions that are call in our _printf.c file.
+function.c: Contains all the functions that are call in our _printf.c file.

-:computer: main.h: It's the header file, contains the prototype to our functions.
+main.h: It's the header file, contains the prototype to our functions.

-:computer: man_3_printf: This file contains the man page for the function _printf.
+man_3_printf: This file contains the man page for the function _printf.

 ## Description